froala/ember-froala-editor/README.md

 #### Why can't I use the `{{on}}` modifier for Froala Editor events?
 Starting with Froala Editor v3, it no longer triggers custom events on the DOM.
-Instead, the new way is to pass callbacks into the `options.events` block, or use the `editor.events.on()` method.
+Instead, the new way is to pass callbacks into the `options.events` object, or use the `editor.events.on()` method.
 This is done for you with the `<FroalaEditor />` component by taking all  `@on-*` args and adding them to the editor using the `editor.events.on()` method.

 #### Why can't I customize the editor `tagName`?
 With the move to Glimmer Components, the `tagName` is no longer customized through the component class.
-Rather, the forthcoming `(element)` helper will fill this need but it is not released in Ember.js proper yet.
+Rather, the forthcoming(?) `(element)` helper will fill this need but it is not released in Ember.js proper yet.
 Once it is, you'll be able to customize the emitted DOM Element using the `@tagName` argument.
 Just to note, the Froala Editor itself modifies the DOM quite a bit, so the